isaaclangit/isaaclangit/README.md

 - 👋 Hi, I’m @isaaclangit
 - 👀 I’m interested in data
 - 🌱 I’m currently learning business data analyst and data scientist
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on business data project
 - 📫 How to reach me, email me on isaaclangit1@gmail.com

 <!---